nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Here are some of the features we achieved:

-1. Past and future appointments for patients
+1. Implementing past and upcoming appointments for patients

+2. Allow filtering of patients according to given prefix

+3. Addition to `Person` fields:

-2. Inpatient and outpatient patient types
+   1. Inpatient and outpatient patient types

+   2. Hospitalisation details

-3. Filtering of patients according to given prefix
+   3. Next of kin details

+   4. Long-term medication records

+   5. Past and upcoming appointments

+4. inpatient and outpatient patient types

-4. Next of kin of patients
+5. Next of kin of patients

-5. Long-term medication of patients
+6. Long-term medication of patients